kjige/bootcampfinal/README.md

 # Work It

 Work It is a platform to connect startups and professionals from different industries.
+Link: https://workit2017.herokuapp.com

 # Screenshots